Lands' End to John O'Groats in an electric vehicle

 • From Gretna Green, we recommend that you drive the 359 miles straight to John O’Groats (KW1 4YR) where you can take a well-deserved rest from driving and reflect on the memorable journey you just completed.

 Even with a total of an hour stoppage time along the route, it would still be possible to drive the full distance in under 16 hours.
-A considerable time saving on the Electric option.
+A considerable time saving on the electric option.

 Although the infrastructure is continuing to improve, there is little consistency across the country in terms of the number of charging points.
 As such, whilst fleets which remain in a local area may be able to overcome any range and charging anxiety this will be dependent on their local infrastructure.
 For fleets covering larger distances, there is more to consider.